cloudmcloudyo/capstone/README.md

 <a id='limitations_and_next_steps'></a>
 ### Limitations and Next Steps
-Limitations

-Data not clean enough, which added noise to the modeling RNN-LSTM model had a hard time reducing loss function Additional time/efforts on fine-tuning RNN model needed Highly dependant on cloud computing
+Limitations of this project include: 1. as the data was a lot messier than expected, it added noises to the modeling which can be seen from some of the generated results; 2.
+The word-based RNN-LSTM model had a hard time reducing its loss function; 3.
+Additional time/efforts on fine-tuning RNN model needed; 4.
+Both models are highly dependant on cloud computing which poses potential technical challengese; 5.
+No effective evaluation metrics have been utilized yet.
+So far the evaluation is all manual which slow and subjective; 6.
+GPT-2 as an nternet-trained models has acknowledgably internet-scale biases; 7.
+Unable to deploy API due to dependency version conflicts.
-Slow and subjective evaluation
-Internet-trained models have internet-scale biases.
-Unable to deploy API due to dependency version conflicts

-Next Steps
-- Train on jokes to make it more funny although seinfeld's jokes are very sophisticated/ insightful.

-- Would be great to build in printouts during the modeling

-- Figure out an automated way to read through the generated texts.
-Would be great to automate the counting how many words

-- Try using torch

-Incorporate attention mechanism to RNN-LSTM models Train the existing model with jokes dataset
-Improve the API to be more user-friendly
-Build an automated way to evaluate the generated texts
+For next steps, I would like to: 1. incorporate attention mechanism to RNN-LSTM model; 2. try training the existing data on some joke dataset to see if it could make the script funnier; 3. create a function to printouts the model's learning progress throughout the training; 4. build an automated way to evaluate the generated texts; 4. improve the API to be more user-friendly.

 <a id='system_requirements'></a>
 ### System Requirements